Shan-Priya96/MediGuide/README.md

 4. **Quick Decision-making**: Patients can make informed decisions about their healthcare provider quickly and efficiently.
 5. **Accurate Disease Prediction**: The AI model boasts high accuracy, with predictions achieving around 98.33% accuracy.
 This ensures that patients receive precise recommendations from medical specialists based on their symptoms, leading to more effective healthcare outcomes.

+## Machine Learning Model

+Have used the existing symptoms to disease dataset to train the ML model using ensemble learning of 5 classifiers.
+The input text is first lemmatised after removing additional punctuation and converted into vector embedding using TFIDF vectoriser.
+This vector is passed to the ensemble learning method, which has hard voting between the Naive Bayes, Random Forest, Logistic Regression, Support Vector Machine, and K Nearest Neighbours classification methods.
+The model predicts the disease the patient is showing symptoms of with around 98.33% accuracy.
+These diseases are then grouped according to the right specialisation of doctors.
+The dataset comprises 24 different diseases, each with 50 symptom descriptions, resulting in 1200 data points.
+These 24 diseases are divided into 5 classes of doctor specialisations.
+These five classes are based on research of the specialisations for a particular disease.
+We plan to extend this dataset by collecting actual information from patient histories of various hospital departments and also extend this model to detect a larger number of diseases.

 ## Installation
 1. Clone the repository:
  git clone https://github.com/Shan-Priya96/MediGuide.git